Middle Persian: Grammar

 The elision of unstressed word-final syllables during the transition from Old to Middle Persian has eliminated many grammatical endings.
 As a result, compared to the synthetic grammar of Old Persian, Middle Persian belongs to a much more analytic language type, with relatively little inflection and widespread expression of grammatical meanings through syntactic means instead (specifically, use of prepositions and periphrases).

 Nominal morphology

 Case and number inflection

-Early Middle Persian inflection as found in the Sassanid rock inscriptions (3rd-4th centuries CE) still retained a minimal case system for the nominal parts of speech, i.e. nouns, adjectives, pronouns and numerals.
+Early Middle Persian inflection as found in the Sassanid rock inscriptions (3rd–4th centuries CE) still retained a minimal case system for the nominal parts of speech, i.e. nouns, adjectives, pronouns and numerals.
 It included a direct or subject case (originating from the old nominative) used for the subject and the predicative nominal and an oblique case used for other functions (indirect object, genitive possessor, complement of a preposition, subject/'agent' of the ergative construction).
 The case distinction was only present in the plural of nouns, in nouns of relationship (family terms) that end in -tar or -dar in the oblique, and in the first person singular pronoun az/an (ANE).
-The attested system is shown in the table below, using the words mard (GBRA) 'man', pid (AB') 'father' as examples.
+The attested system is shown in the table below, using the words mard (GBRA) 'man' and pid (AB') 'father' as examples.